kubernetes/enhancements/keps/sig-auth/4317-pod-certificates/README.md

 For Beta:
 * Add e2e test to exercise the feature end-to-end
 * Implement out-of-tree signers for several scenarios to prove that the feature is sufficient for real use cases.
+These scenarios should include issuing of:
+  - serving certificates
+  - issuing client certificates
+  - SPIFFE certificates (?)
-Accomplished at [mesh-examples](https://github.com/ahmedtd/mesh-example).
+  [mesh-examples](https://github.com/ahmedtd/mesh-example).
 * Migrate kubelet implementation to use the beta API.
 * Deprecate and remove the alpha API.